A Training-free Method for LLM Text Attribution: Experiments

-\textbf{Benchmarks.} We compare the performance of our method with various zero-shot methods.
-In choosing the benchmarks, we follow the literature, e.g., \cite{mitchell2023detectgpt}.
-The log-probability-based benchmarks use the source model's average token-wise log-probabilities.
-The (log-)rank-based benchmarks use the average observed (log-)rank of the tokens in the passage based on the model's conditional distributions.
-The entropy-based benchmarks hypothesize that LLM texts are less-surprising for the model, leading to lower entropy predictive distributions.
-We also use Binocular \cite{hans2024spotting} which has shown to substantially outperform all the zero shot detectors proposed in the literature in terms of TPR at low FPR.
+We compare the performance of our method with established zero-shot baselines.
+We adopt the experimental setting from \cite{mitchell2023detectgpt} to ensure our results are directly comparable under a consistent experimental setup.
+In this setting, the (log-)likelihood-based benchmarks use the source model’s average token-wise log-probabilities; the (log-)rank-based benchmarks use the average observed (log-)rank of the tokens in the passage based on the model’s conditional distributions; and the entropy-based benchmarks hypothesize that the model's text is less surprising to the model, leading to lower-entropy predictive distributions.
+We additionally compare against Binoculars \citep{hans2024spotting}, which discusses its performance in the low-false-positive regime. \cite{hans2024spotting} provides extensive comparisons to a range of recent zero-shot detectors, including Fast-DetectGPT \citep{bao2024fastdetectgpt} and DNA-GPT \citep{yang2023dnagpt}, and reports stronger low-FPR detection performance than these alternatives.
+Therefore, we benchmark against \cite{hans2024spotting} to provide a conservative reference point.

-\textbf{Detection results.} Table \ref{tab:tpr} shows TPR, while FPR is held less than or equal to 1\%.
-The results show the higher performance of our method in fact-based datasets (e.g., SQuAD), where the human and LLM texts are less different, resulting in lower performance of the existing detection methods.
-Even when the FPR is held low, the human and LLM texts are more distinguishable in datasets with more creative content (e.g., WritingPrompts).
-Also, we observe that smaller language models (e.g., LLAMA 3 (8B) are easier to detect even with current detectors, and the maximum gap between ours and the second-best methods is in the SQuAD dataset with QWEN (32B) as the evaluator.
-Results for the AUROC are in Appendix \ref{app:AUROCresults}.
+Table~\ref{tab:tpr} reports detection performance at FPR $\le 1\%$.
+In this regime, our method is strongest on fact-heavy datasets, e.g., SQuAD, where human and LLM outputs are stylistically similar.
+These settings are challenging for detectors that rely mainly on signals such as likelihood, rank, or entropy in isolation, because both human and model text can be similarly high-probability under a given evaluator.
+In more creative datasets, e.g., WritingPrompts, human and LLM text are often more simply separable due to broader stylistic variation and distinctive generation artifacts, so several baselines also perform well, and the incremental advantage of our method naturally shrinks.
+For a comparison with Binoculars, see Appendix \ref{app:comaparisonbinoculars}.